jfreeze/tailwind-freebsd-builder/README.md

 ## Usage

 This project contains the build scripts to create a standalone `tailwindcss` executable.
-If is only compatible with `Amd64` FreeBSD systems.
+It is only compatible with `Amd64` FreeBSD systems.

 Run the following script from a FreeBSD host to build the TailwindCSS CLI binaries.